 Mumma knows best

-I have a 19-month old (or 83-week old) and here are 10 things that I have learnt/concluded thus far as a mumma:
+I have a 19-month old (or 83-week old) and here are ten things that I have learnt/concluded thus far as a Mumma:

-- For some pathetic reason, you keep referring to your kid’s age by months and/or weeks.
+For some pathetic reason, you keep referring to your kid’s age by months and/or weeks.
 Even though you found it super annoying when other parents did it pre-bub.
-83 divided by 4: ok let’s see, you carry the…umm, what’s that in years?
+83 divided by 4: okay let’s see, you carry the…umm, what’s that in years?

-- My motto regarding parenting has always been it’s as easy or as hard as you make it…that was until Little Miss hit the terrible 2’s (yes, definitely a thing!) early.
+My motto regarding parenting has always been it’s as easy or as hard as you make it…that was until Little Miss hit the terrible twos or the age of defiance (yes, definitely a thing!) early.
 Now my motto has changed slightly to whatever the eff works!

 Don’t be one of those new mums; you know the ones – always educating others on what they should and shouldn't be doing according to Save Our Sleep...No!
 Don’t do it.
 I was very conscious not to be like that, but I'm sure I pissed a few mums off.
 I didn't, however, realise how annoying it would be until one preached to me about how I should be wiping my child’s arse or that the moisturiser I was using wasn't the best on the market.
 To that, I smile and say okay Miss 2-min mum, keep walking – inside voice, of course.